Updated March 13, 2023

-A scripting language developed by Microsoft to develop dynamic web pages is called Visual Basic Scripting or VB Scripting.
+Microsoft’s scripting language to develop dynamic web pages is called Visual Basic Scripting or VB Scripting.
 It is used in Windows Operating System and is a client-side scripting language similar to Visual Basic.
 It gives different functionalities to the web pages and designs the user interaction in a different manner.
-It is easy to learn and windows administrators find it easy to use than any other scripting languages.
-It is an untyped language and developer cannot define the datatypes in advance in the scripts.
+It is easy to learn, and windows administrators find it easy to use than any other scripting languages.
+It is an untyped language, and the developer cannot define the datatypes in advance in the scripts.
 VB Script is not case sensitive and has an extension of .vbs in the language.

 Understanding VBScript and its Applications

-Well, that story was of VBScript on the front-end side.
+Well, that story was of this on the front-end side.
 Considering the back-end, yes, It is also used for server-side processing of web pages, mostly with ASP (Active Server Pages).
-The ASP type library and the ASP engine invoke the .dll files of the VBScript to run the VBScript.
-An ASP page has the VBScript sections embedded within <% and %> that switch the contexts.
+The ASP type library and the ASP engine invoke the .dll files to run the VBScript.
+An ASP page has these sections embedded within <% and %> that switch the contexts.

-It is also used in developing the Windows Applications.
+It is also used in developing Windows Applications.
 Any standalone VBScript will have a .vbs extension.

 - If you’re someone who knows Visual Basic (VB) or Visual Basic for Applications (VBA) then, It will help you leverage your knowledge in them.

-- As VBScript is embedded within HTML pages and ASP Pages sometimes, it good to have a basic understanding of those as well so as to write code with elegance.
+- It is embedded within HTML pages and ASP Pages; sometimes, it is good to have a basic understanding of those and write code with elegance.

 Working with VBScript

-Below is the point that will discuss how VBScript work:
+Below is the point that will discuss how does it work: